London Gallery Weekend

 Except as expressly set out in this policy we will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.

-The personal information you provide to us may be shared with third party companies, agents, contractors, service providers or affiliated companies if this is necessary to respond to your inquiries or for any of the purposes described in this policy.
+The personal information you provide to us may be shared with third party companies, agents, contractors, service providers or affiliated companies if this is necessary to provide you with our art work or services, respond to your inquiries or for any of the purposes described in this policy.

 We may also share your personal information with:

-•and other business entities should we plan to merge with or be acquired by that business entity, or if we undergo a re-organisation with that entity.
+• Any other business entities, should we plan to merge with or be acquired by that business entity, or if we undergo a re-organisation with that entity

-7. How long will we keep your personal data?
+7. How long we keep your personal data FOR

 We will only keep the information we collect about you for as long as required for the purposes set out above or as required to comply with any legal obligations to which we are subject.
 This will involve us periodically reviewing our files to check that information is accurate, up-to-date and still required.